rancher-sandbox/rancher-node-image/getting-started.md

 # Create Clusters

-To create the target cluster, we need to create a cluster provisioning object.
-Make sure to pick IP ranges that don’t conflict and a Kubernetes version that can be managed.
+To create the target cluster, we need to create an empty cluster provisioning object.

-TODO: validate without rke config section

 ```
 apiVersion: provisioning.cattle.io/v1
 kind: Cluster
 metadata:
-  name: elemental-test-cluster
+  name: elemental-demo-cluster
 spec:
+  rkeConfig: {}
   kubernetesVersion: v1.21.9+k3s1
 ```

 This cluster will allow nodes to be added to it.
-As with many of these steps, this will be much more streamlined in the UI.
+As with many of these steps, this will be more streamlined in the UI.

 # Add node(s) to cluster